 - If allergic to certain foods, do not use essential oils or carrier oils that come from those foods.
 For instance, if you have a severe nut allergy, you should choose a carrier oil other than coconut oil.

-- Essential oils do not necessarily have the same healing properties of the plant from which it is made.
+- Essential oils do not necessarily have the same healing properties as the plant from which it is made.
 Herbal products sometimes contain different chemical components than the essential oil derived from the same plant.

 - Use a variety of essential oils and make sure you take breaks from the essential oils you use often.
 This is to avoid sensitization and irritation.
 The norm would be to use a blend for 4 days, take a minimum of 4 days off, and use a different blend that provides the same relief.

 Do not use more than 2 drops of the following essential oils in a bath: